 Nepal is a mecca for adventure tourism.
-I knew I wanted to go bungee jumping, which you can read about here, but to be honest, I didn’t know if I’d have the guts to jump.
+I knew I wanted to go bungy jumping, but to be honest, I didn’t know if I’d have the guts to jump.
 I didn’t want to take a 4 hour bus ride to The Last Resort with nothing to show for it.
-After looking at their website, I fell in love with the idea of canyoning (better known as waterfall abseiling).
+After looking at their website, I fell in love with the idea of canyoning in Nepal (better known as waterfall abseiling).
 I decided to sign up for both activities and an overnight stay at the resort.

 Initially, I thought it would be scary and thrilling, but after jumping off a 525-foot bridge with nothing to hold onto, climbing a waterfall with a rope seemed like a breeze.
 In the morning, our group of ten was given instructions on how to descend each waterfall safely.
 It’s a lot like coming down from an indoor rock climbing wall.
 Your feet are spread apart, and your legs are straight.
 You lean back into a sitting position and walk or bounce your way down.
 The only difference is the wall is uneven and slippery.
 Oh yeah, and you’re getting pounded by water sometimes.